 It is time to take what is rightfully ours.

-I am reminded of the paralyzed man In Luke 5 starting at verse 18 who had friends carrying him on a mat so he could receive his healing.
-Jesus was teaching and there was a great crowd.
-The paralyzed man and his friends had a hard time getting through to Jesus because of the crowd.
-That did not stop them, they saw the roof, went in through it, carried him in, and laid their friend in front of Jesus.
-When Jesus saw their faith, he forgave him and told him to rise and walk.
-The paralyzed man immediately got up and walked glorifying God.
+I am reminded of the paralyzed man In Luke 5, starting at verse 18, who had friends carrying him on a mat so he could receive his healing.
+Jesus was teaching, and there was a great crowd.
+The paralyzed man and his friends had difficulty getting through to Jesus because of the crowd.
+However, that did not stop them; they saw the roof, went through it, carried him in, and laid their friend in front of Jesus.
+When Jesus saw their faith, he forgave them and told them to rise and walk.
+The paralyzed man immediately got up and walked, glorifying God.

-I am also reminded of Jacob in Genesis 32 starting at verse 24 how he wrestled with an angel in human form.
-He wrestled all night until daybreak and the angel said let him go.
+I am also reminded of Jacob in Genesis 32, starting at verse 24, how he wrestled with an angel in human form.
+He wrestled until daybreak, and the angel said to let him go.
 Jacob did not give up.
-He said I will not let go until you bless me.
+He said I would not let go until you blessed me.
 The angel blessed Jacob and changed his name to Israel because he prevailed against God and man.
-Prevail means prove more powerful than opposing forces; be victorious.
+Prevail means to prove more powerful than opposing forces; be victorious.
 It also means to persuade someone to do something.

 When it seems there is no choice, take your victory by force!

-God, I thank you that I am victorious through you.
-God you always cause me to triumph through you.
+Prayer: God, I thank you that I am victorious through you.
+God, you always cause me to triumph through you.
 I no longer put up with being without what God has promised me.
-I am like Jacob I will not let go God until you bless me.
+I am like Jacob; I will not let go of God until you bless me.
 You reward those who I diligent.
 I stay with the process until I receive the manifestations.
-I thank you in advance for it, In Jesus name!
+I thank you in advance for it, In Jesus’ name!
 Amen.